1inch/limit-order-protocol/description.md

 00000000 00000000 00000000 00000000 00000000 00000000 8ac72304 89e80000
 ```

-## Predicates
+### Predicates

-Predicates allow to evaluate arbitrary conditions on-chain during order execution and allow or reject order fill.
-Some examples are
+Predicates enable the evaluation of arbitrary on-chain conditions during order execution.
+They can either allow or reject order fills.
+Examples include:

-- Do not allow to fill order until particular date (checks the block timestamp during order execution)
+- Preventing order fills until a specific date (checking the block timestamp during order execution)
-- Do not allow to fill order if chainlink price is less or than particular amount
+- Preventing order fills if the Chainlink price is less than or equal to a certain amount

-The limit order protocol provides a number of helper functions to create conditions from basic primitives, designed to chain them to any required complexity
+The limit order protocol offers several helper functions for creating conditions from basic primitives, allowing for the chaining of conditions to any required level of complexity.

-1. Equality
+1. **Equality**
     - `eq(uint256 value, bytes calldata data)` - returns `true` if the calldata execution result is equal to the `value`
     - `lt(uint256 value, bytes calldata data)` - returns `true` if the calldata execution result is less than the `value`
-    - `qt(uint256 value, bytes calldata data)` - returns `true` if the calldata execution result is greater than the `value`
+    - `gt(uint256 value, bytes calldata data)` - returns `true` if the calldata execution result is greater than the `value`
-2. Logical operators
+2. **Logical operators**
     - `and(uint256 offsets, bytes calldata data)` - combines several predicates and returns `true` when all predicates are valid.
-To prepare data for `and` predicate you need to pack predicates calldata sequentially into `data` variable and store their offsets as `uint32` numbers into `offsets` with the same order as calldata was packed.
+To prepare data for the `and` predicate, pack the predicates' calldata sequentially into the `data` variable and store their offsets as `uint32` numbers into `offsets` with the same order as the calldata was packed.

-        > **Note**: The `and` predicate is limited with 8 operands.
-Chain several predicates to extend the limit
+        > **Note:** The `and` predicate is limited to 8 operands.
+Chain several predicates together to extend the limit.
         >

         **Packing example**